-Throughout this article, we will explain why having a backup policy is important, what is needed to create an effective backup policy, and cover the 3-2-1 rule for backups.
-We will also cover additional backup terminology and cover disaster recovery as a service and how it differs from using backups.
+Throughout this article, we will explain why having a backup policy is essential, what is needed to create an effective backup policy, and cover the 3-2-1 rule for backups.
+We will also cover other backup terminology and disaster recovery as a service and how it differs from using backups.

 Why is a backup policy important?

 When seeking guidance for a backup policy, business owners and executives often trust the provider they pay to develop and implement an effective backup policy.
 On the surface, that seems logical.